 The National Park Service offers many educational opportunities for students to experience the natural and cultural history of Buffalo National River.
 Park Rangers provide a variety park interpretative programs, and they are available to visit local classrooms and deliver presentations about the river, its inhabitants, and the National Park Service.

 If you would like a ranger to come to your classroom or assist you with a field trip that is not part of the Day by the Buffalo curriculum, please call the area you would like to visit.

 Wouldn't it be great if you could incorporate lessons from the classroom into a real world, hands-on experience?
 You can!
 Buffalo National River has a curriculum-based program aligned with the Arkansas Standards called A Day By the Buffalo.

 Reservations for Day by the Buffalo programs are accepted all year.
-Information and forms are sent to principals and teachers in February as a reminder.
-Reservation forms may be downloaded, completed and either mailed or emailed.
+Information and forms are sent to principals and teachers as a reminder.
+Reservation forms may be downloaded, completed and mailed, faxed or emailed.
 All reservations are first come first served.

 Did You Know?

 Did you know that there are no dams found on the Buffalo National River.
 In fact, a number of people realized this and fought to keep the river untouched by dam builders.
 On March 1, 1972, Congress established Buffalo National River as the country's first national river.